Knicks–Pacers rivalry: 1994–2000: NBA Finals appearances & iconic moments

 The Knicks reached the NBA Finals in 1994 and 1999, losing in seven games to the Rockets and five games to the Spurs, respectively.
-The defeat in 1994 denied New York the distinction of having both NBA and NHL championships in the same year, as Madison Square Garden hosted the New York Rangers first Stanley Cup celebration in 54 years following their win over the Canucks in Game 7 of the 1994 Stanley Cup Finals while the series was in New York.
+The defeat in 1994 denied New York the distinction of having both NBA and NHL championships in the same year, as Madison Square Garden hosted the New York Rangers first Stanley Cup celebration in 54 years following their win over the Canucks in game seven of the 1994 Stanley Cup Final while the series was in New York.
 (The Rockets had home court advantage during the 1994 Finals.)
 The Pacers finally reached the 2000 NBA Finals by defeating the Knicks in the 2000 Eastern Conference Finals, eventually losing to the Los Angeles Lakers in six games.

 The playoff battles between these two franchises led to some of the greatest moments in NBA playoff history, such as Reggie Miller's 25 fourth quarter points in Game 5 of the 1994 Eastern Conference Finals, Miller's 8 points in the last 18.7 seconds to win Game 1 of the 1995 Eastern Conference Semifinals, and Larry Johnson's 4-point play in the waning seconds of Game 3 of the 1999 Eastern Conference Finals.
 Despite the animosity between the two teams, Reggie Miller was featured in a cameo in the 1998 film He Got Game, directed by Spike Lee.
 During Miller's final game at Madison Square Garden, the crowd began to chant Miller's name, while Miller and Lee embraced at the game's end.

 In 1994, the Pacers addressed their need for a point guard by acquiring former Knick Mark Jackson from the Los Angeles Clippers in exchange for Pooh Richardson, Malik Sealy, and the draft rights to Eric Piatkowski.
 With the Pacers, he teamed with Reggie Miller, Rik Smits, Antonio Davis and Dale Davis for five out of the next six seasons to make the Indiana Pacers a contender.
 Jackson was traded to the Denver Nuggets before the 1996–97 NBA season started in exchange for rising star Jalen Rose.
-After falling out of playoff contention, and looking to re-energize the team's on-court performance, Pacers' president Donnie Walsh traded again for Jackson and LaSalle Thompson at the trade deadline, giving up Vincent Askew, Eddie Johnson and second round picks in 1997 and 1998.
+After falling out of playoff contention, and looking to re-energize the team's on-court performance, Pacers' president Donnie Walsh traded again for Jackson and LaSalle Thompson at the trade deadline, giving up Vincent Askew, Eddie Johnson and second-round picks in 1997 and 1998.
 The return of Jackson sparked the Pacers, but they still missed the playoffs for the only time in the last decade and a half.
 Jackson would eventually appear in his only NBA Finals as the Pacers' starting point guard in 2000, when they lost to the Los Angeles Lakers in six games.
 Shortly after, Jackson returned to the Knicks in 2001 and helped them reach the playoffs as a starter before retiring in 2004.